 - Activity 1: Ferromagnetic Scavenger Hunt.
 What is magnetic in your home?

 - Activity 2: Investigating Your Magnets!
-Measure the strength of your magnet and find out what can affect it.
+Measure the strength of your magnet and find out which objects can affect it.
 Learn to graph your data!

 - Activity 3: “Give Me a Magnetic Moment” Card Game.
 Collect enough cards and be the first player to turn your game board into a magnet.